lamanno-epfl/EUCLID/README.md

 # conda install -c conda-forge proj pyproj shapely fiona rtree geopandas -y

 # first install the complex dependencies so conda handles them for you
-conda install -c conda-forge pyarrow pyzmq jupyterlab ipykernel -y
+conda install -c conda-forge pyarrow tables pyzmq jupyterlab ipykernel -y

 pip install euclid-msi==0.0.5
 # for some users, this breaks - you can instead do pip install euclid-msi==0.0.5 and then conda install -c conda-forge pyzmq jupyterlab ipykernel